Mapaseka Koetle: Personal life

+She is married to Nelson Nyokong.
+Together they have one child, Nema.
+It was noted by reporters that Mapaseka has divorced her husband Nelson Nyokong.

 Together with her husband, she opened and runs a franchise restaurant called Gorge Grab n Go Café, situated outside the Sandton Gautrain station in Johannesburg.

-She also runs a drive in Bloemfontein through which she donates sanitary pads to needy girls.
+She donates sanitary pads to needy girls.
 She blogs about her experiences as a mother and hosts events which focus on anything concerning motherhood.